tfp-photonics/treams/docs/index.rst

 e.g. translations and rotations, are implemented, as well as transformations between them.

-The package contains two subpackages: :mod:`lattice` and :mod:`special`.
+The package contains two subpackages: :mod:`treams.lattice` and :mod:`treams.special`.
 The former contains mainly the functions for computing the lattice series.
 The latter can be seen as an addition to the special functions implemented in :py:mod:`scipy.special`.
 It contains the mathematical functions that are typically necessary in T-Matrix method